 Why were you looking to get an MBA?

 I love to learn.
-My background is in Chemical Engineering so much of my business knowledge prior to this program came previous work experience.
+My background is in Chemical Engineering so much of my business knowledge prior to this program came from previous work experience.
 Since I am involved in coaching and mentoring others, this program was the perfect leadership extension to my more technical skills.

 Did you find the curriculum was immediately applicable, please explain?